-Top 3 Alternatives to Behave for BDD/Acceptance
+Top 1 Alternatives to Behave for Python Testing

 Behavior-Driven Development (BDD) emerged in the mid-2000s as a refinement of Test-Driven Development (TDD), with the goal of using shared, human-readable specifications to align developers, QA, and business stakeholders.
 Cucumber pioneered this approach with the Gherkin syntax (Given/When/Then), and its influence spread across languages and ecosystems.